maxpatiiuk/turbopack-dynamic-import-freeze/README.md

 My best minimal reproduction is in `app/page.tsx`, where a single library entrypoint import causes the loop.

-I also attached the trace-turbopack file.
+I also attached the trace-turbopack file: https://github.com/user-attachments/files/23006283/trace-turbopack.zip.
 Note it grows indefinitely, so I killed the process shortly after starting it to make the file uploadable to GitHub.

 ## Reproduction